The nine most popular zoos in Poland

-Poland has so many great zoos that it’s really hard to pick the best ones!
-Like all over the world, zoos are one of the most popular family-friendly attractions in Poland, a great day out for the whole family.
+Poland has so many great zoos that it’s tough to pick the best ones.
+Like worldwide, zoos are one of Poland’s most popular family-friendly attractions, making it a great day out for the whole family.
 Prepare yourself for a journey to the fantastic animal world!

 Wrocław Zoo and Africarium

-The Wrocław Zoo is not only the oldest zoo located in Poland (established in 1865), but it also includes Africarium – the only oceanarium in the world dedicated to Africa’s water environment and the top tourist attraction in Poland.
-Africarium is located within the area of Wrocław Zoo and you do NOT need to buy any separate entrance tickets to Africarium.
-The opening hours of Africarium are the same as the whole Wrocław Zoo.
+The Wrocław Zoo is not only the oldest zoo in Poland (established in 1865), but it also includes Africarium – the only oceanarium in the world dedicated to Africa’s water environment and the top tourist attraction in Poland.
+Africarium is located within the area of Wrocław Zoo, and you do not need to buy any separate entrance tickets to Africarium.
+The opening hours of Africarium are the same as the rest of the Wrocław Zoo.

 Warsaw Zoo

-The Zoo was opened in the Praga district of Warsaw, in the place where it is today, in 1927.
+The Zoo was opened in the Praga district of Warsaw in 1927.
 The garden was 12 ha, now it extends over an area of 40 ha.
 The Warsaw Zoo is a place with a lot of history.
-Between 1940 and 1944 Jan Żabiński (director of the Warsaw zoo) and his wife Antonina hid around 300 Jews in the zoo’s enclosures and in their own villa.
-You can read more about this history in the non-fiction book “The Zookeeper’s Wife” by Diane Ackerman or watch “The Zookeeper’s Wife” movie.
+Between 1940 and 1944, Jan Żabiński (director of the Warsaw zoo) and his wife Antonina hid around 300 Jews in the zoo’s enclosures and their villa located within the Zoo.
+You can read more about this history in the non-fiction book “The Zookeeper’s Wife” by Diane Ackerman or watch the movie called “The Zookeeper’s Wife”.
+Learn more in English about this story and about visiting the house, which is located on the grounds of the Warsaw Zoo.

 The Zoo in Łódź and its new part – the Orientarium

-For several years, the Łódź Zoo has been developing a huge new project – Orientarium.
+For several years, the Łódź Zoo has been developing a new project – Orientarium, which opened in 2022.
 The Orientarium is dedicated to the fauna and flora of Southeast Asia.
 The author of the Orientarium project in Łódź is the same studio that designed the Africarium in Wrocław (our tips on visiting the Zoo and Africarium in Wrocław).

-The main attraction of the Orientarium is the underwater tunnel where visitors can observe the coral reef and aquarium for sharks and rays.
+The main attraction of the Orientarium in Łódź is the underwater tunnel where visitors can observe the coral reef and aquarium for sharks and rays.
 The tunnel is 26 m long and 2.4 m high.
-The average depth of the reservoir is 6 m, and at the deepest point – 8 m.
+The average depth of the reservoir is 6 m, and at the deepest point, 8 m.
 The space above the acrylic tunnel was filled with 2.5 million liters of water.

-Plants, shrubs, ivy and grasses planted in the new part of the Zoo come, among others, from Laos, India, Australia, Japan, and the Philippines.
-In addition to gardens, 7 ocean reservoirs and 3 freshwater reservoirs, the Orientarium has enclosures for, among others, Indian elephants, panthers, Malay bears, gibbons and aviaries for hornbills and Balinese starlings.
+Plants, shrubs, ivy, and grasses planted in the new part of the Zoo come, among others, from Laos, India, Australia, Japan, and the Philippines.
+In addition to gardens, seven ocean reservoirs and three freshwater reservoirs, the Orientarium has enclosures for, among others, Indian elephants, panthers, Malay bears, gibbons, and aviaries for hornbills and Balinese starlings.

 Gdańsk Zoo

-In the Gdańsk Zoo (located in the Oliwa district), animals from all continents live in an area of 125 hectares.
+In the Gdańsk Zoo (located in the Oliwa district), animals from all continents live in 125 hectares.
 Among them are those whose populations in the wild no longer exist.
 It is the largest zoo in Poland in terms of area!

 Kraków Zoo